-- an apology; - an explanation; - an admission that the situation could have been handled differently or better; - an assurance that the event complained of will not recur, together with... - an explanation of the steps that have been taken to ensure that it will not happen again; - an undertaking to review school policies and / or practice in light of the complaint.
+- an apology; - an explanation; - an admission that the situation could have been handled differently or better; - an assurance that the event complained of will not recur, together with... - an explanation of the steps that have been taken to ensure that it will not happen again: - an undertaking to review Centre policies and practice in the light of the complaint.

-Procedures
+4. Procedures